-No award may be granted under the A&R 2011 Plan after June 4, 2029, which, assuming the A&R 2011 Plan is approved by stockholders at the Annual Meeting, will be 10 years from the date of stockholder approval, but awards previously granted may extend beyond that date.
+No award may be granted under the A&R 2011 Plan after June 8, 2031, which, assuming the A&R 2011 Plan is approved by stockholders at the Annual Meeting, will be 10 years from the date of stockholder approval, but awards previously granted may extend beyond that date.
 Our board may amend, suspend or terminate the A&R 2011 Plan or any portion of the plan at any time, except that stockholder approval may be required to comply with certain applicable law or stock market requirements.

 Other than with respect to repricings, our board may amend, modify or terminate any outstanding award, subject to limitations set forth in the A&R 2011 Plan.
-Such actions will require the approval of a recipient, unless our board determines that the action does not materially and adversely affect such recipient's rights under the A&R 2011 Plan or the change is permitted under the A&R 2011 Plan.
-Our board may at any time provide that any award shall become immediately exercisable in whole or in part, free from some or all restrictions or conditions, or otherwise realizable in or whole or in part, as the case may be.
+Such actions will require the approval of a recipient, unless our board determines that the action does not materially and adversely affect such recipient's rights under the A&R 2011 Plan, or the change is permitted under the A&R 2011 Plan.